okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### SAML parameter SessionNotOnOrAfter now available

-The SAML parameter `SessionNotOnOrAfter` is now GA for SAML assertions, and is available for use with Okta’s [SAML Inline Hooks](/docs/reference/saml-hook/).
+The SAML parameter `SessionNotOnOrAfter` is now GA for SAML assertions and is available for use with Okta’s [SAML Inline Hooks](/docs/reference/saml-hook/).
 This optional parameter specifies the session lifetime, in seconds, and is included in the SAML assertion.
-The `SessionNotOnOrAfter` parameter allows the Identity Provider to control the session of the service provider.
-Most SAML applications manage their own sessions; however, some SAML applications require this parameter from the Identity Provider for session management. <!--OKTA-390950-->
+The `SessionNotOnOrAfter` parameter allows the Identity Provider to control the session of the Service Provider.
+Most SAML applications manage their own sessions.
+However, some SAML applications require this parameter from the Identity Provider for session management. <!--OKTA-390950-->

 #### System Log API SCIM filter expression update